Antons-Skafferi-MIUN/Report/README.md

 # Report
 https://dahlgren.miun.se/rapportmall/

-The raport will be written in LibreOffice.
+The report will be written in LibreOffice.

 ## Naming convention
 /[subject]/[subject]_[name].odt